-Editor’s Note: Brief description of problem needs to be added

 The IAB-node can reduce UL scheduling latency through pre-emptive signalling of BSR to its parent node.
 The IAB-node can send the pre-emptive BSR based on UL grants it has provided to child nodes and/or UEs, or based on BSRs it has received from child nodes or UEs (Figure 4.7.3-3).
 The pre-emptive BSR conveys the data expected rather than the data buffered.